Inspired by her mother's exquisite embroidery, Ruth began stitching

 her designs over one linen thread several years ago.
 Most of her

-from right to left.
-The first trip /////// across is from bottom to
+The first trip /////// across is from bottom to top (known as a

-top (known as a continental or tent stitch).
-This creates an
+continental or tent stitch).
+This creates an elongated diagonal

-stitch that locks each stitch in place.
-The return trip \\\\\\\ is
+each stitch in place.

-from top to bottom.
-To keep your hand and wrist in a natural
+The return trip \\\\\\\ is from top to bottom.
+To keep your hand

-stitching position, turn your linen one turn
+and wrist in a natural stitching position, turn your linen one turn

 counter-clockwise.